 We understand that there are instances where learning to work together in a group to prepare a written document is an important skill.
 The concern the criteria are trying to avoid is the ability of some students to avoid writing all together.
 If your course has group reports, it probably also has mechanisms for determining how a student has contributed to the group work including a written document.
 It probably has other assignments that can be used to assess individual writing skills.
 If the assignments do not lend themselves to grading of individual writing skills, then it is possible the course is not the best choice for a writing course.
 Many classes require papers without being designated writing courses, so this would not be unusual.
 There are probably other courses within the major that require more individual effort, and one of these may be a better choice for a writing course in the future.

-- You are not alone in your room with 200 students.
+You are not alone in your room with 200 students.
 There are other programs with these kinds of enrollment issues.
 The point of our enrollment limits is to ensure that, in general, students receive the necessary attention and feedback to help them improve their writing skills.
 The Writing Committee will entertain proposals in which the course enrollment exceeds the recommended 25 students, but only with clear and supportable justification.
 The justification must include a statement that indicates how each student will receive adequate individualized instruction and feedback.
 For example, in a course of 60 students, each of whom writes, revises, and resubmits an 8-page paper, and for which the instructor spends a minimum of 30 minutes per paper, the instructor is committing him or herself to 60 hours of reading and grading papers for the course.
-If you can do that, then you have more stamina that I do.

 In a perfect world of unlimited resources, we might be inclined to strictly enforce the criteria as presented.
 Alas, we have limited resources and competing needs, so we provide the criteria as guidelines for preparing writing course but will look at all justified requests that deviate from the standards.
 The key to a successful proposal for a course that cannot meet all the standards will be to provide explicit justification and explanation about how the course will meet the intent of the criteria, which is to ensure graduates can effectively communicate in writing and use writing to improve their knowledge of the world.